 And if Bellingcat has a reputation anywhere for reliable and truthful analysis, it has been artificially and dishonestly created by anti-Syria forces, and has no basis in fact.

-I respect that Eliot Higgins does his work with dedication and, from my experience, good humour and civility.
+I admire Eliot Higgins because he does his work with dedication and, for the most part, good humour and civility.
 Some of his associates will owe their positions to their research skills rather than talents of persuasive communication, but together they make a diligent and, for the most part, effective team.

 Given that Bellingcat’s work, solely and absolutely, is disinformation, being effective is hardly a desirable attribute.
 And that being that case, the good humour and civility hardly figure.